 - Red Herring: Willy's dream sequence and attempted murder, as well as covering up all the mirrors.
 Turns out he has nothing to do with actually killing anybody in this film.

 - Sequel Hook: The mirror is destroyed but the one shard stuck to the kid's leg glows red implying the killer ghost is still very much active.

-- Too Dumb to Live: In the sequel, a woman got pushed and managed to latch her mouth onto the exhaust pipe.
+- Too Dumb to Live: A woman got pushed and managed to latch her mouth onto the exhaust pipe.
 Getting away from that has not crossed her mind.
 No surprise what happens to her then.